-At the recent HubSpot EMEA Partner Summit, HubSpot debuted a new take to the traditional funnel approach to marketing.
+At the recent HubSpot EMEA Partner Summit, HubSpot debuted a new take to the traditional funnel approach to Inbound Marketing.
 They’re calling it the flywheel.
 Not only is it a more connected model for marketers, taking into account all aspects and levels of marketing from the start, it also addresses and overcomes a critical flaw in the funnel approach.

 Why the funnel approach falls short in today’s digital market